JaySeeCode/Digital-Library/README.md

 *Not included yet, but Passport.js will be used for Admin authentication.

 # Usage
-As of now, this is a private project made solely for in-house, personal use.
+As of now, this is a personal project made solely for private in-house use.